 The form itself requires you to report on anything not previously reported to the state:

-Based on that information, you will calculate whether you owe additional franchise tax for the year, which is reportable on this filing.
+Based on that information, you will calculate whether you owe additional franchise tax for the year, which is reportable on this filing, and paid when you file your Annual Report.

 Calculate the Cumulative Change, which is the change in Paid-in Capital since it was last reported to the Secretary of State.